Coaching & Training Services

 Basic coaching program

-The Basic Coaching Program is a great option for new puppy parents and pet guardians that want to teach their happy-go-lucky pup a few skills like sit, come, and stay.
+The Basic Coaching Program is a great option for new pet parents with dogs over six months and pet guardians that want to teach their happy-go-lucky pup a few skills like sit, come, and stay.
 After the initial online consultation, we will coach you through training your own dog in-person so you can continue advancing your dog’s skills after finishing up with us.

 advanced coaching program